PmagPy/PmagPy-docs/example_notebooks/template_notebooks.md

 MagIC data inspection template 🧐
 ^^^

-This notebook enables a MagIC contribution to be downloaded with the directional data within it to be visualized using PmagPy.
+This notebook enables a MagIC contribution to be downloaded with the directional data within it visualized using PmagPy.
 :::

 :::{grid-item-card}